Non-Editable Graphs

 GraphViewerInputMode can be useful in various circumstances:

-• You just have a static graph that is generated from external data, but it is large enough to warrant navigation features like zooming and panning.
+- You have a static graph that is generated from external data, but it is large enough to require navigation features like zooming and panning.

-• Your graph is not static, but is created and updated through code, e.g. in response to external events, or as result of a layout algorithm.
+- Your graph is not static but is created and updated through code, for example, in response to external events or as a result of a layout algorithm.

-• Your graph can be edited only through a number of special features, like toolbar buttons, context menus, etc. but none of the default gestures provided by GraphEditorInputMode (which would necessitate turning off most of GraphEditorInputMode’s functionality).
+- Your graph can be edited only through a number of special features, like toolbar buttons or context menus, but not via the default gestures provided by GraphEditorInputMode (which would necessitate turning off most of GraphEditorInputMode’s functionality).